matteodri/owl-energy-monitor/README.md

 [OWL Intuition](http://www.theowl.com/index.php/owl-intuition/) is an electricity monitoring system that can track electricity consumption and, in the PV version, record electricity produced from photovoltaic panels.
 Their software provides a way to monitor system electricity flows, keeping historical data that can be accessed, with some limitations, from their website.
 Measures are constantly published over multicast messages on the local network.

 ## Owl multicast messages
-The	Network	OWL	sends	UDP	packets	tothe	following	multicast	group:
+The	Network	OWL	sends	UDP	packets	to the	following	multicast	group:

     Address: 224.192.32.19
     Port: 22600